stevekanger/react-superstore/README.md

 export const useCount = createStore(0, reducer)
 ```

 Consume in your component and use just like the simple example above but now you can use the second value as a dispatch to your reducer.
 The naming is not important you can call the setStore/dispatch function whatever you like.
 If you pass in a reducer it will use the reducer to set the store.
-If you don't pass a reducer it will set the store like normally like the above example.
+If you don't pass a reducer it will set the store normally like the above example.

 ```js
 import { useCount } from 'location of your store'